Do one of the following drone logbook statements accurate describe you?

 IDENT/Exemption #: In this column, you can put the registration of the aircraft.
 You can also put in an exemption number if you want.

 LOCATION.
-Blanket COA reporting must list the city/town, state, and coordinates in decimal, minute, second format, (DD, MM, SS.S) N (DD, MM, SS.S) W, in the COA reports.
+Some blanket COAs reports must list the city/town, state, and coordinates in decimal, minute, second format, (DD, MM, SS.S) N (DD, MM, SS.S) W, in the COA reports.
 Tip: Open up the iPhone compass app and it will display the GPS coordinates in the proper format at the bottom of the compass.
-107 remote pilots or 101 recreational flyers are not required to log this but may adopt to.
+107 remote pilots or 44809 recreational flyers are not required to log this but may adopt to.

 BLANK COLUMN.
-If you are operating under your 333 exemption still, track your plan of activities (POA) submissions and NOTAM filing.
+If you are operating under an exemption, check to see if you need to track your plan of activities (POA) submissions and NOTAM filing.
 You can also track invoice number, the pre & post voltage of batteries, takeoff or landing damage, equipment malfunctions, or lost link events.

 TYPE OF FLIGHT.
 61.51(b) lists terms like solo/pilot in command/flight, ground training, training received, or simulator training received.
 Notice the * reminds you to look at the top of the page for suggestions.
 333 exemptions allow logging of (training/ proficiency/ experience).
 Optional entries could be ($/testing/recreation).

-D/N. day or night? # of TO/L. Number of take-offs and landings (hopefully they are the same number 🙂 COA reports want “Number of flights (per location, per aircraft)”
+D/N. day or night? # of TO/L. Number of take-offs and landings (hopefully they are the same number :) Some COA reports want “Number of flights (per location, per aircraft)”

 Total Flight.
 Use a new battery for each line and enter the time after each flight.
 A convenient list of numbers is located on each page to help determine the most accurate entry. .1=6s .2=12s .3=18s .4=24s .5=30s .6=36s .7=42s .8=48s .9=54s For each battery, make sure you log cycles at the bottom with tick marks.
 This way you can keep track of when to fully discharge the drone battery based upon the manufacturer’s recommendations.